GTR-Mamba: Geometry-to-Tangent Routing Mamba for Hyperbolic POI Recommendation: The Proposed Model

 \subsection{GTR-Mamba Layer}

 To address the modeling challenges of sequence-encoded tasks, we adopt the Mamba framework \cite{gu2024mamba}.
-Its selective scanning mechanism, enabled by dynamic step sizes and input gating, adaptively captures variations in temporal intervals and external spatiotemporal contexts, which is critical for handling the heterogeneity of trajectory data.
-Furthermore, Mamba’s linear recursive computation facilitates efficient dynamic updates in the tangent space, enhancing its suitability for such tasks.
+Its selective scanning mechanism, enabled by dynamic step sizes and input gating, adaptively captures variations in temporal intervals and external spatiotemporal contexts.
+Furthermore, Mamba's linear recursive computation facilitates efficient dynamic updates in a local tangent space, making it particularly suitable for trajectory modeling on non-Euclidean manifolds.

 For enhanced stability and computational efficiency, we employ a fixed diagonal matrix: